ShizukaDonaghue/serene-meditation/README.md

 ### User Stories
 ### Initial Concept
 ### Wireframes
-### Site Structure
+### Website Structure
 ### Colour Scheme
-The colour scheme for the site takes inspiration from the hero image of Mt.
+The colour scheme for the website takes inspiration from the hero image of Mt.
 Fuji in beautiful pink sky.
 The colours chosen are calming and relaxing to enhance user experience.

 ### Typography
 Fonts were imported from [Google Fonts](https://fonts.google.com/).
-For the main body of the text, EI Messiri is chosen as it has a calming flow which suits the image of the site.
-For the inspirational quotes, Alex Brush is chosen, which is a beautiful hand writing style to suit the images.
+For the main body of the text, EI Messiri is chosen as it has a calming flow which suits the image of the website.
+For the inspirational quotes, Alex Brush is chosen, which is a beautiful handwriting style to suit the images.

 ### Imagery